 Best knee and elbow pads for electric skateboarding

 Let’s think about taking a fall.
 You will probably fall onto your hands and after that land on your knees.
 So proper knee protection can save us a lot of pain.
 Furthermore, we often roll out a fall, hence elbow protection is a good idea as well.
 I have owned a few knee pads and can say the bigger the better.
 But while we want good protection the pads should not get too bulky so riding gets impossible.
-I did research regarding the best knee and elbow pads on the market (you can get to my full article here) and will present you the best ones.
+I did research regarding the best knee and elbow pads on the market (you can get to my full article here) and will present to you the best ones.

 What to look for when choosing knee and elbow pads